EvernodeXRPL/evernode-host/cloud-infra-deployment-automation/README.md

 ```
 5. You should now have Evernode host resources deployed

-6. If you want to destroy the resources that you created above, you can do the following:
+6. Then, if no longer needed, to dispose of the evernode host resources afterwards
 ```bash
     cdk destroy
 ```